AbirNadav-dev/DoNotRespond/README.md

 **Explanation:**

-Detect a LLMNR Responder over LAN and Send Spoof Request to Interfere with hes Terminal and scare him :)
+Detect a LLMNR Responder over LAN and Send Spoof Request to Interfere with his Terminal and scare him :)